Ron McGovney: Later activity

-McGovney ceased his professional career after the demise of Phantasm, but gave sporadic interviews and appeared at Metallica-related events.
+McGovney ceased his musical career after the demise of Phantasm, but gave sporadic interviews and appeared at Metallica-related events.
 Phantasm discussed a possible reunion in 2007, but this ultimately failed to materialize.

-He performed publicly for the first time in 23 years on December 10, 2011, playing two songs onstage with Metallica, Mustaine, and early studio guitarist Lloyd Grant at The Fillmore as a part of the celebrations surrounding the end of the group's third decade.
+He performed publicly for the first time in 23 years on December 10, 2011, playing two songs ("Hit the Lights" and "Seek & Destroy") onstage with Metallica, Mustaine, and early studio guitarist Lloyd Grant, among others, at The Fillmore as a part of the celebrations surrounding the end of the group's third decade.
 Two years later, he joined Mustaine's band Megadeth onstage in Charlotte, North Carolina, on December 5, 2013, sharing the lead vocal on a cover version of Thin Lizzy's "Cold Sweat".

-McGovney has said that, although his time in Metallica came to an acrimonious end, he now gets along with his former bandmates and speculates that, given his disposition and skill-set, he might have been better able to contribute to the band had he served as road manager rather than bass guitarist.
+McGovney has said that, although his time in Metallica came to an acrimonious end, he now gets along with his former bandmates and speculates that, given his disposition and skills, he might have been better able to contribute to the band had he worked as road manager rather than bass guitarist.